Dual-Context Calculi for Modal Logic: The Logics in Question

-\psubsection{Constructive Modal Logics}
+\subsection{Constructive modal logics}

-All of the above logics belong to a group of logics that are broadly referred to as \emph{constructive modal logics}.
-These are intuitionistic variants of known modal logics which have been cherry-picked to satisfy a specific desideratum, namely to have a well-behaved Gentzen-style proof-theoretic interpretation, and thereby an associated computational interpretation through the Curry-Howard isomorphism.
+All of the above logics belong to the group of \emph{constructive modal logics}.
+These are a family of intuitionistic modal logics which have been cherry-picked to satisfy a specific desideratum, namely to have a well-behaved, Gentzen-style proof theory, and thereby an associated computational interpretation.

-There are a few characteristics common to all these logics, which are rather more appreciable when the possibility modality ($\lozenge$) is taken into consideration: the de Morgan duality between $\Box$ and $\lozenge$ breaks down, rendering those two modalities logically independent.
-For that reason we shall mostly refer to the $\Box$ as the \emph{box} modality, and $\lozenge$ as the \emph{diamond} modality.
+The special behaviour of these logics is even more appreciable when the possibility modality ($\lozenge$) is taken into consideration.
+First, the de Morgan duality between $\Box$ and $\lozenge$ breaks down, rendering them logically independent.
+For that reason we shall mostly refer to the $\Box$ as the \emph{box} modality.
 Second, the principles $\lozenge (A \lor B) \rightarrow \lozenge A \lor \lozenge B$ and $\lnot\lozenge \bot$ are not provable.
-(Recall that these two principles are tautologies if we employ traditional Kripke semantics \cite{Kripke1963}.)
-But even if the diamond modality is essential in pinpointing the salient differences between constructive modal logics and other forms of intuitionistic modal logic (e.g. \cite{Simpson1994}), it seems that its computational interpretation is not very crisp.
-Hence, we restrict our study to the more well-behaved box modality (but see \cite{Pfenning2001}).
+These two principles are tautologies if we employ traditional Kripke semantics \cite{Kripke1963}.
+Thus, the way to a computational interpretation seems to necessitates that we eschew the Kripkean analysis.
+Even though $\lozenge$ is essential in pinpointing the salient differences between constructive modal logics and other forms of intuitionistic modal logic---e.g. those studied by \cite{Simpson1994}---it seems that its computational interpretation is not very crisp.
+Hence, we restrict our study to the better-behaved, and seemingly more applicable box modality.